 - Your newborn was born prematurely and was fed intravenously before starting regular breastmilk or formula-feeding.

 Your hospital or midwife will contact you if your baby needs to be tested again.
 If you’re asked to take your baby for a repeat test, it’s important to do so as soon as possible.

 How your baby’s newborn screening information is stored

-In Australia, the National Pathology Accreditation Advisory Council requires all screening cards to be stored in a secure location for a minimum of two years.
+In Australia, the National Pathology Accreditation Advisory Council requires all screening cards to be stored in a secure location for a minimum of 2 years.
 This is so your baby’s blood sample can be found easily if your baby needs more testing.

 If you have any questions about newborn screening tests and results, talk to your midwife, obstetrician or GP.
 Antenatal classes are also a great opportunity to ask questions.